managedcoder/BotFrameworkAccelerators/Workshop/README.md

 A key feature of the Virtual Assistant (VA) is its Skills-based architecture.
 Skills are the heart of a VA bot and they are what gives a VA bot its behavior.
 Skills are the unit of modularization for VA bots.
 Typically, a bot will have a single core skill and one or more companion skills that complement the core skill and create a richer, more knowledgeable bot.  ­

-### Step 4.1 – Create, Provision, and Run Your Core Skill­<a name=Step41CreateProvisionRunYourCoreSkill />
+### Step 4.1 – Create, Provision, Run, and Connect Your Core Skill­<a name=Step41CreateProvisionRunConnectYourCoreSkill />

 In this step, you&#39;ll create a custom skill that you&#39;ll use to implement your bot&#39;s core skill following the same style of task-based instructions you followed when you created the Assistant where you&#39;ll find navigation links in the bottom right-hand corner of the page that will take you to the next step in the instructions.
 So to create, provision, connect, and test your Skill, [follow the steps here](https://microsoft.github.io/botframework-solutions/skills/tutorials/create-skill/csharp/3-create-your-skill/) and your cue to return to this documentation will be when you see the "Next Steps" navigation link.